Timeline: 4 weeks

 Validating the Concept

-Fig. 2: An example of a web-weaving work on Tumblr.
+Examples of web-weaving works on Tumblr.

 While the experience justifying the concept is largely anecdotal, it is created from an understanding of fan work traditions that span at least twenty years.
 Everything from aesthetic boards, to alternate music videos, to themed playlists, points to a larger trend of using new media to communicate admiration for works with fan followings.